 TwinSpires expected mobile installs to peak at the height of the Kentucky Derby and experienced a marked increased from their first year.
 At first glance, this too was expected since the TwinSpires name is well established with the race and it was not a new launch.
 What wasn’t expected was the exorbitant click volume and inflated click-to-install rate (CTI).

-The cause behind the high cost of user acquisition was an inflated CTI, which for 2017 was several times greater than the previous year.
+The cause behind the high cost of user acquisition was an inflated CTI which was several times greater than the previous year.
 In addition, many of those installs did not convert, meaning that the activity stopped there with no additional post-install events (racetrack bets) completed.

 With a lower conversion rate versus the previous year’s, there were questions as to whether some of those installs were organic.
 Organic sniping is suspected when there is an extremely high CTI ratio and when a network’s (or sub-publisher’s) install wins closely mirror in-app conversion performance (i.e., quality of installs) of organic installs.